 At Abatable we have outlined some more thoughts on this and on how to ensure high quality in carbon markets more broadly, and we have also produced a quality framework white paper detailing our methodology.

-We are working hard to ensure our procurement platform allows users to easily discover carbon projects that match their desired impact characteristics.
+Our sourcing platform allows users to easily discover carbon projects that match their desired impact characteristics.
 Given the biodiversity challenge, protecting nature by halting environmental degradation is a laudable impact to prioritise.